v-pbartley/openhack-mc4h/Challenge-6/Readme.md

 CareTeam             | Enabled | Disabled
 Practioner           | Enabled | Disabled

-Customers **must** "Enable" Entity maps in Datavers then re-start the SyncAgent to enable data sync for the Resource(s).
+Users/admins **must** "Enable" Entity maps in Dataverse and then re-start the SyncAgent to enable data sync for the Resource(s).

 ## Step 3 Understanding JSONPath
-Most issues with Mapping come from missing fields, ie why am I missing the name of this Encounter, which comes back to dicphering the JSON Path elements within the Attribute Maps.
+Most issues with Mapping come from missing fields (ie why am I missing the name of this Encounter) which comes back to dicphering the JSON Path elements within the Attribute Maps.

-Attribute mapping definitions are contained in a serialized JSON object, this object contains entries to support JSON Path selection for retrieving and updating existing property values as well as definitions for creating new JSON Properties on the FHIR Object that do not exist or need to be inserted.
+Attribute mapping definitions are contained in a serialized JSON object.
+This object contains entries to support JSON Path selection for retrieving and updating existing property values as well as definitions for creating new JSON Properties on the FHIR Object that does not exist or needs to be inserted.

 ### JSON Object Definition